zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-hosting-service.md

 <a name="common-hosting-service-scenarios-new-extensions"></a>
 ### New extensions

 If the extension does not exist in the portal yet, register it into the portal in the disabled state.
-The following json files contain example registrations for various environments.
+The following json files contain registrations for various environments.

-* Dogfood environment
+* Dogfood environment registration that is stored in  `Extensions.dogfood.json`

-  Registration for `Extensions.dogfood.json`

 ```json
 {